“Reality is one, though wise men speak of it variously.”

 An alternative topological approach, which reduces the complexity of spine switch configuration by removing the need for spine switches to participate in overlay service configuration, is to connect DCI to already existing border leaf nodes as shown below.

-The Pluribus Adaptive Cloud Fabric can provide multi-site data center unification in either topology, or in fact with any arbitrary topology (rings, partial meshes, etc.).
+The Pluribus Adaptive Cloud Fabric can unify multi-site data centers in either topology, or in fact with any arbitrary topology (rings, partial meshes, etc.).
 In the simple case shown below, a Pluribus Multi-site Data Center Fabric logically unifies all of the leaf switches across two data centers with the Pluribus Netvisor ONE Network Operating System (NOS) and Adaptive Cloud Fabric software running on each leaf switch and creating a distributed, controllerless SDN control plane for provisioning overlay services using VXLAN tunnels.
 Spine switches may be part of the fabric but are not required to be.

 In this diagram, it’s clear that the DCI link serves merely as an underlay network supporting the multi-site fabric.
 The only requirement of the DCI link is that it enables IP connectivity with sufficient performance, whether that is provided by a high-capacity optical DCI system, an Ethernet private line or any other type of wide-area network (WAN).